Green Head Gallery Cafe

 Watercolours are another of Deborah’s favourite mediums as she can take a little set and visual diary when you travel or are out and about doing open air painting.
 Their delicate touch brings people and animals to life.

-Fig jam is available throughout the year for purchase at Green Head Gallery.
+Fig jam and other preserves are also available throughout the year for purchase at Green Head Gallery Cafe.
 There is an old fig tree on the property that produces well so you can take a little taste of Green Head away with you.

 Painting on various vintage finds such as old surfboards is a great way to bring to life the ocean in its most powerful moment.
 If you are lucky one or two of these might also be available at Green Head Gallery.